 Lt.
 Col. Wilson C. Blythe Jr., U.S. Army Lt.
-Col. Luke T. Calhoun, U.S. Army information operations campaign.1 The achievement of campaign and strategic objectives requires a sustained competitive advantage over other actors in the ability to influence outcomes.
+Col. Luke T. Calhoun, U.S. Army through traditional combat operations are over.
+Victories on the twenty-first century's physical battlefields will be fleeting unless tied to an integrated information operations campaign.
+The achievement of campaign and strategic objectives requires a sustained competitive advantage over other actors in the ability to influence outcomes.
 Otherwise, hard-won victories can be negated or even reversed, and our policy makers will be left with limited options by misinformation or disinformation and a resulting perception of illegitimacy planted by adversaries and competitors who employ information-psychological warfare in contested environments to gain a strategic advantage.